New Tazewell County Justice Center Annex Blends History with Modern Needs - Correctional News

 Photo: The new Tazewell County Justice Center Annex in downtown Pekin, Ill., will connect to the adjacent historic county courthouse. | Photo Credit (all): Courtesy of Wold Architects and Engineers

-By Matt Bickel, AIA LEED AP, Wold Architects
+By Matt Bickel, AIA LEED AP, Wold Architects and Engineers

 Across the country, counties are investing in spaces that can both serve the needs of today’s court system and position them for long-term growth, with the ultimate goal of reinforcing public trust in civic institutions.
 Older facilities often lack the spatial and operational flexibility required for modern judicial functions, and the new Tazewell County Justice Center Annex in downtown Pekin, Ill., which broke ground in late August, directly addresses those challenges.